 Days out diary - child friendly and family activities

-Family days out Magna Science and Technology Centre Family days out childrens farm Family days out UK holidays Family days out Lake district cruise on Lake Windermere Family days out UK self catering holidays Family days out zoos Family days out Legoland Windosor
+Family days out Legoland Windosor Family days out Magna Science and Technology Centre Family days out Wookey Hole Cave Family days out museums Family days out childrens farm Family days out Avoncroft building museum Family days out UK self catering holidays

 My 8 year old son has now completed another Raspberry Pi project.
 This project is a Halloween Pumpkin, or jack-o'-lantern, which is triggered whenever someone comes near.